A spaghetti sauce recipe is one of the most versatile and well-loved homemade recipes.

 - 1 pound lean ground beef

 - ½ pound Italian sausage casings removed, or bulk sausage

 - 28 ounces crushed tomatoes or tomato sauce

 - 1 cup water

-Cook sausage, beef, onion and garlic in a skillet until no pink remains.
-Drain any fat.
+- Cook beef, sausage, onion, and garlic in a large pot or dutch oven until no pink remains.
+Drain fat.

 - Bring to a boil over medium-high heat.
 Reduce the heat to medium-low and let simmer uncovered for 30 minutes or until thickened.

 - Taste and season with salt and pepper.
 Stir in fresh parsley if using.